 There are some examples of the application of practice theory in consumer research, and to a lesser extent, in tourism.
-For instance, observing social interactions among baseball spectators, Holt (1995) identifies through observation a number of consumption practices through which the spectators co-create value, including playing through communing and socialising.
+For instance, observing social interactions among baseball spectators, Holt (1995) identifies through observation a number of consumption practices through which customers co-create value, including playing through communing and socialising.
 In his doctoral thesis focusing on family consumption practices in a leisure cruise setting Korkman (2006) identifies a total of 21 social practices.
 He categorises these according to actors who carry out these practices (i.e. family/ parents/ child), emphasising ethnography and situated observation as essential for embodied understanding of practices.
-Rantala's (2010) account of tourist-guide practices observed during forest tours highlights the importance of the context, both physical and symbolic, in understanding how tourists' practices are enacted.
+Rantala's (2010) account of tourist-guide practices observed during forest tours is particularly useful in highlighting the importance of the context, both physical and symbolic, in understanding how practices are enacted.

-Unlike the studies outlined above, this paper does not aim to identify and empirically examine the co-creation practices of tourists in specific social contexts.
-Rather, the focus is on emphasising the dynamic, multi-dimensional and contextual nature of C2C co-creation.
-To this end, it is important to understand the nature of the tourism context; not simply its physical or service aspects, but rather, its socially constructed elements.
-To this end, the liminoid nature of tourism contexts needs to be highlighted.
-Drawing on Turner's (1982) work, Cohen (1988) and other authors (MacCannell, 1976; Ryan, 2002) conceptualise tourism experiences as a liminoid phenomenon.
+Unlike the studies outlined above, this paper does not aim to identify the co-creation practices of tourists in specific socially dense contexts, but rather, to emphasise the dynamic, multi-dimensional and contextual nature of C2C co-creation.
+To this end, it is important to understand the nature of the tourism setting; not simply its physical or service aspects, but rather, its socially constructed elements.
+Drawing on Turner' (1982) work, Cohen (1988) and other authors (MacCannell, 1976; Ryan, 2002) conceptualise tourism experiences as a liminoid phenomenon.
 Tourists separate themselves from their everyday lives into "socially sanctioned periods of play and relaxation" (Ryan, 2002, p.
 4).
-Upon return, tourists are re-integrated back into their ordinary environments, the reversion often accompanied by a sense of change, transformation, or even feelings of loss (Getz, 2007).
-This three-stage ritual process (Turner, 1982) is reflected in the conceptual framework (Figure 1).
+Upon return, tourists are reintegrated back into their ordinary environments, the reversion often accompanied by a sense of change, transformation, or even feelings of loss (Getz, 2007).
+This three-stage ritual process (Turner, 1995) is reflected in the conceptual framework presented below (Figure 1).